 Note: This exercise draws on the technique of “active listening.”
 The goal of active listening is to listen (not just hear) to the speaker’s words with empathy and without judgment.
 You certainly won’t be feeling emotional attraction to your partner if you feel like they aren’t listening to you.
 This is all well and good, but when applied in couples’ therapy, it often fails because couples are asked to use it when they are airing their gripes with each other.

-However, we have found that this same listening technique can be extremely beneficial if specifically employed during discussions in which you aren’t your partner’s target.
+However, this same listening technique can be extremely beneficial if specifically employed during discussions where you aren’t your partner’s target.
 In this context, you’ll feel far more readily supportive and understanding of your partner (and vice versa) – strengthening your mutual love and trust.
 Here are eight guiding rules for having this discussion:

 1. Take Turns.
-Each partner gets to be the complainer for fifteen minutes.
+Each partner gets to be the complainer for a designated amount of time.